qdraw/starsky/starsky/starsky/clientapp/readme.md

 ## Project structure

-The clientapp uses the following folder structure
+The client app uses the following folder structure

 ```
 •